youssef-mansor/TheAgentCompany/workspaces/tasks/hr-new-grad-job-description-2/checkpoints.md

 ## Checkpoint 3 (1pt)

-Confirm the file exists on NextCloud
+Confirm the file exists on owncloud

 ## Checkpoint 4 (1pt)